Take Five: G7 - deep in the Woods?

 -French Senate approves tax as U.S. opens digital levy probe

 China's economy and businesses are showing more visible signs of pain from the trade war, as recent data on producer prices and exports revealed.
-Monday's GDP data, no matter how well-massaged, could show quarterly growth at its weakest in three decades and raise doubts over a government aim to keep 2019 growth in the 6-6.5% range.
+Monday's gross domestic product data, no matter how well-massaged, might show quarterly growth at its weakest in three decades and raise doubts over a government aim to keep 2019 growth in the 6% to 6.5% range.

 Beijing's monetary and fiscal stimulus has hitherto been a fraction of what it was during the 2015 downturn.
 The government is clearly wary of encouraging another property bubble and reckless rise in investment, both of which were targeted during the 2017 campaign to cut leverage.